mbwong/mbwong.github.com/_posts/2013-04-30-lessons-from-apt.md

 6. There is no better remedy for a problem than concentrated effort.
 Unreasonable requests can lead to creative innovation.
 Impatience can lead to efficiencies.
 Often posing a challenge in a seemly unreasonable way is the fastest way to get other people to achieve their maximum potential.
 The moments of greatest growth for me when I was challenged this way.
 7. Code review is a fantastic get someone (me) to code better.
 Start early.
 Do it often.
 8. Product people constantly juggle opinions and have to sell both ways.
 Don't just be the advocate for the user.
 Go to the user and be an advocate for the software team.
 Or vice versa.
 By being accountable to all parties, you gain respect and trust all around and get more done.
 9. When working with data, always write checks to ensure the integrity of your data.
-You don't want to discover six months later that you don't have the write number of rows.
+You don't want to discover six months later that you have the wrong number of rows.
 10. Giving constructive feedback to other people is hard to do and even harder to do well.
 A good way to give feedback is to write down some benchmarks and expectations, and let them know where they stand.
 11. Just say "I don't know" when you don't know.
 12. Have a story.
 People connect with you better that way.